 - To reheat, add to a heavy-bottomed pot and warm slowly over medium-low heat until heated through.

 We 💙 LOVE 💚 seeing your creations!
-So don’t forget to tag us @meangreenchef or #meangreenchef so we can see all your great shots!
+So don’t forget to tag us @meangreenchef or #meangreenchef so we can see what’s happening in your kitchen!